ckrajewski/Nuffsaid/README.md

 1. `npm install`
 2. `npm start`

-Your default browser should automatically open and redirect you to `http://localhost:3000` where the website will be running!
+Open a tab in your browser and navigate to `http://localhost:3000` where the website will be running!

-It may open the tab before everything is loaded, but that's OK.
-After waiting for a bit, it should load :)

 ## Running Tests